Berlin

 Germany allows for both office and residential buildings of up to 22m in height to be served by a single exit stair, with additional fire safety measures increasing the maximum height to 60m.

 The Musterbauordnung is the model building code set by the federal state and adopted with modification by individual jurisdictions throughout Germany.
-The code establishes the principle that buildings must generally have two means of egress, however the second egress can be a designated window or balcony for rescue by the fire department.
+The code establishes the principle that buildings must generally have two means of egress, however the second means of egress can be a designated window or balcony designed for rescue by the fire department.
 Such rescue is permited with extension ladders reaching up to 8m from grade or with an aerial fire apparatus reaching up to 22m from grade, which is only permitted if the local fire department is equipped with the respective equipment.
-A second egress is not required if the first egress stair is a “fire safety” stair, which is a pressurized stair core with a protected lobby and standpipe.

-In Germany, all buildings over 22m in height are classified as high-rises, subvidived into buildings which are greater than 22m but less than 60m in height and buildings greater than 60m in height.
-Such high-rise buildings are rarely constructed in cities like Berlin, where planning policies apply a standard height limit of 22m based on the parapet height of the existing city fabric with very few exceptions made.
-The result is a city of single stair buildings, driven by the legal restrictions of planning and building code policy, and the physical limits of the aerial fire apparatus reach.
+In Germany, buildings over 22m in height are classified as high-rise, subdivided between buildings greater than 22m but less than 60m and buildings greater than 60m in height.
+However, such tall buildings are rarely constructed in Berlin, where local planning policy establishes a maximum building height of 22m based on the roof parapet height of the existing city fabric (with very few exceptions made).
+The result is a city of single-stair mid-rise buildings, driven by the legal restrictions of planning policy and building codes.

 Translated diagram from German Guidelines for Firefighting Access (Kompendium: Flächen für die Feuerwehr, 2020/05)